A Guide to Inground Swimming Pool Size, Costs, and Prices: Everything You Should Know

 How much does a 12' by 24' inground pool cost?

-A small vinyl liner pool, about 12 feet wide and 24 feet long. might cost between $25,000 (just the basics) and $35,000 (with additional features like heaters and fencing).
+A small vinyl liner pool, about 12 feet wide and 24 feet long, seems as though it might cost between $45,000 (just the basics) and $70,000 (with additional features like heaters and fencing).

-Small fiberglass pools of this size typically start in the $40,000 to $45,000 range, depending on the features you want and the needs of your backyard.
+Based on our experience, small fiberglass pools of this size typically start around $55,000 and can increase depending on the features you want and the needs of your backyard.

-For example, retaining walls will always increase the price of your project by at least several thousand dollars, no matter what type of pool they're installed with.
-Concrete pools in these dimensions often cost at least $40,000, but you'll probably wind up with a final price tag closer to $50,000, if not higher.
+For example, retaining walls will always increase the price of your project, no matter what type of pool they're installed with.
+Concrete pools in these dimensions seem to often cost at least $65,000, but you'll very possibly wind up with a higher final price tag.

 How much does a 15' by 30' inground pool cost?

-For fiberglass pools of similar dimensions, you can expect to pay $45,000 or more for basic packages.
-Concrete pools of this size can easily cost at least $55,000, just for the basics.
+For fiberglass pools of similar dimensions, you should budget no less than $65,000 for basic packages.
+Concrete pools of this size can easily cost at least $80,000, just for the basics.

 How much does a 16' by 32' inground pool cost?

-A vinyl liner pool that's 16 feet wide and 32 feet long typically costs more than $45,000, just for basic packages.
+A vinyl liner pool that's 16 feet wide and 32 feet long typically costs more than $65,000, just for basic packages.
 It may be possible -- but it's probably unlikely -- that you'll be able to find lower prices.
-Vinyl liner pools are often the most affordable inground pools to install, but all pool types have become more costly in 2021.
+Vinyl liner pools are often the most affordable inground pools to install, but all pool types have become more costly in recent years.

 Please keep in mind that the upfront cost of a vinyl liner pool installation might be more affordable than other pool types, but the lifetime costs are another story.
-You can expect to spend nearly $12,000 to maintain a vinyl liner pool every ten years.
+It would be a good idea to plan for the cost of replacing the liner after about 7 years.
+The cost will be determined by the shape and exact size of your pool.

 How much does a 20' by 40' inground pool cost?